classicCokie/CodeCompareServer/README.md

 # Code Compare

 ## Description
-The Backend Piece for the Frontend Code Comparer
+The Backend Piece for the Frontend Code Comparer.

 ## Development server